 Honorable MentionsI always do my Honorable Mentions as games that are worth mentioning - whether honorable or dishonorable.
 They’re not just numbers six through eight of the top five.
 These are games that truly said something, good or bad.
 Some are worth playing, some are not, but they’re all worth reading about.
 I’ve also given them unofficial awards because I can and because they deserve to be commemorated.

 Not even his mother could love a face like that.

 It was just before Christmas of 2015.
 Presents were under the trees.
 Everyone was excited, playing the holiday’s biggest releases.
 Microsoft wanted to give us a gift, so on December 21st they announced that we’d be getting a brand new game in January completely free.
-ZHEROS
+ZHEROS.
+We were all excited.

 “But how do you even pronounce that?”
 “They misspelled HEROES!”
 “I bet it scores zeroes!”
 The jokes really wrote themselves, but one of them in particular would turn out to ring oh so true.
 ZHEROS is a bad game.
 It is truly, honestly a terrible game.
 In his official site review, Mark gave it a crippling 1 star rating.
 Users are not much kinder, seating the game at 1.9 stars.